Last Updated 11/1/23 to reflect the bankruptcy of Bed Bath and Beyond and the rebranding of Overstock.com. Also added Schoolhouse as a top source.

 If you search Amazon for “shower curtains made in the USA”, you’ll of course get mostly curtains made in China.
 But Bean Products was a welcome exception.
 If you’re in the market for a basic shower curtain that dries quickly, is machine washable, and made of all-natural materials, this is the product for you.

 Bean Products has been around for 33 years and prides themselves on using eco-friendly products, sustainably sourced and domestically produced.
 They’ve been based out of Chicago since their founding in 1987, when they invented the now-iconic Sleeping Bean Body Pillow.
-It’s great to see that they’re managed to continue to be successful, but have never caved into the pressure to outsource to China.
+It’s great to see that they’re managed to continue to be successful making these in the USA, but keep an eye on them.

 4. Decorative Things – Extra-Long Shower Curtains in a Variety of Basic Styles